javalite/site-content/src/activeweb/five_minute_guide_to_activeweb.md

 ## URL mapping convention

-Controllers are automatically mapped to a URL, such that a controller name underscored or hyphened is converted to CaleCase controller class nane
+Controllers are automatically mapped to a URL, such that a controller name underscored or hyphened is converted to CamelCase controller class name
 (without the word Controller).
 Here is an example:

 ~~~~ {.prettyprint}